salsa-rs/salsa/book/src/rfcs/RFC0009-Updatable-Derived-Queries.md

 ### What happens if `update` returns the wrong `value_changed` flag?

-It's not a logic error for `update` to always return `true`.
+It's not a logic error for `update` to always return `ValueChanged::True`.
 The effect of this is that downstream queries are re-run even though this query's value has not changed.

-Returning `false` from `update`, when the value has in fact changed, causes downstream values to remain stale.
+Returning `ValueChanged::False` from `update`, when the value has in fact changed, causes downstream values to remain stale.
 This gives unexpected results but is not unsound.
 It's equivalent to a buggy `PartialEq::eq` or `Hash::hash`.

 ### Is there a chance that `update` forgets to update and stale data remains in the value?